usetrmnl/byos_laravel/README.md

     * This enables a hybrid setup – for example, you can update your custom Train Monitor every 5 minutes in the morning, while displaying native TRMNL plugins throughout the day.
 * 🌙 Dark Mode – Switch between light and dark mode.
 * 🐳 Deployment – Dockerized setup for easier hosting (Dockerfile, docker-compose).
+* 💾 Flexible Database configuration – uses SQLite by default, also compatible with MySQL or PostgreSQL
 * 🛠️ Devcontainer support for easier development.

 ![Devices](README_byos-devices.jpeg)